 Let’s look at how anyone can gain valuable experience and test investing strategies even if they don’t have money to invest right now.

-Using Trading Simulator to Gain Experience
+Using Paper Trading Platforms to Gain Experience

 Trading Ideas and Strategies

 Once you found and configured the software tools, it’s time to learn new strategies and insights, and then to put them to work.
 How about acquiring new insights?
 Check out the options below.

 Using Books to Gain Trading Insights

 You would think that many of the world’s best investors would want to keep their trading strategies secret.
 But many are more than happy to share their insights.
 There are tons of books on how to invest in capital markets.
 We selected a few of the best below.

 The New Market Wizards: Conversations with America’s Top Traders.
 This book makes for a great summer read or addition to your autumn class readings, because it contains tips and insights from a large number of top traders.
 You get to see how a mind of a successful trader works and how they approach decision making.
 Along the way, you can copy their strategies, or develop your own

 Most of the names won’t be familiar, unless you follow the world of finance closely.
 However, make no mistake about it, many of the people interviewed in this book are among the most successful in the industry.

 Beating the Street (by Peter Lynch).
 Between 1977 and 1990, Peter Lynch was able to secure average annual returns of nearly 30 percent.
 This was roughly double the growth enjoyed by the S&P 500.
 Starting in the 1990’s, Lynch shifted more of his time towards publishing and education.
 In 1993, he released “Beating the Street”, a seminal investing book everyone should read.